-In this report, we omitted the productivity estimates for three genetic stocks of which only a portion of the stock population that could be accounted for at LGR.
+In this report, we omitted the productivity estimates for three genetic stocks because only a portion of the stock population could be accounted for at LGR.
 In these data, a genetic stock can have an incomplete estimate in two ways.
-The first way is that the genetic stock, wholly or partially, contains populations that originate downstream of LGR.
+The first is that the genetic stock, fully or partially, contains populations that originate downstream of LGR.
 The LSNAKE (steelhead) and TUCANO (Chinook Salmon) stocks contain the Tucannon River population located downstream of LGR.
 Some returning adults that are born in the Tucannon River overshoot their natal stream and stray upstream of LGR (Boggs et al. 2004; Richins and Skalski 2018).
 Without abundance information from the Tucannon River for each species, estimates for the LSNAKE and TUCANO should be considered minimum returns to the Snake River basin.
 The second way is that a genetic stock overlaps run designations defined by USACE calendar dates.
-The FALL (Chinook Salmon) genetic stock reported here only includes fall-run Chinook Salmon that cross LGR during the spring-summer Chinook Salmon run timing (March 1-August 17): fish from the FALL stock that spawn downstream of LGR or cross LGR after August 17 are not accounted for.
-The vast majority of the FALL genetic stock cross LGR after August 17.
+The FALL (Chinook Salmon) genetic stock reported here only includes fall-run Chinook Salmon that cross LGR during the spring-summer Chinook Salmon run period (March 1-August 17): fish from the FALL stock that cross LGR after August 17 and the few fish from the FALL stock that spawn downstream of LGR are unaccounted for.
+Most of the FALL genetic stock ascend LGR after August 17.
 However, by accounting for FALL Chinook Salmon trapped on August 17 and earlier, we get a better estimate of the true spring-summer stocks returning to the Snake River.
-Additionally, only a small amount (<30 PITtagged fish in any given year) of spring-summer Chinook Salmon cross LGR after August 17 (unpublished data).
-However, quantifying abundances of spring-summer Chinook Salmon during the USACE fall-run timing designation is not within the scope of this report.
+Also, only a small amount (<30 PIT-tagged fish in any given year) of spring-summer Chinook Salmon ascend LGR after August 17 (unpublished data).
+However, quantifying abundances of spring-summer Chinook Salmon during the USACE fall-run period designation is not within the scope of this report.
 Reporting estimates from the incomplete genetic stocks is conducted for accounting purposes and inferences should not be made using the associated results.
 The inclusion of these stocks provides critical information for a more refined decomposition of the aggregate run at LGR into desired reporting groups.